lawlesscreation/coding-standards/javascript.md

  */
 ```

-Functions should have a comment block `/* */` at the start that explains what they do and what is returned:
+Functions should have a comment block `/* */` at the start that explains what they do and what, if anything, is returned:

 ```javascript
 /*